-The French Institute in Prague and the Czech Ministry of Education, Youth and Sports (MSMT) are launching together a new mobility program for both PhD students in the Czech Republic applying to go study in France, and students in France applying to go study in the Czech Republic.
+The French Institute in Prague (IFP) and the Czech Ministry of Education, Youth and Sports (MSMT) are launching together a new mobility programme for both PhD students in the Czech Republic applying to go study in France, and students in France applying to go study in the Czech Republic.

-NB: This new Barrande Fellowship program is an extension of the already-existing Barrande mobility program organized by the French Institute, which allowed for Czech PhD students to do a research stay in France.
+NB: This new Barrande Fellowship Programme is an extension of the already-existing Barrande mobility programme organized by the French Institute, which allowed for Czech PhD students to do a research stay in France.

 The same rules and conditions apply for both types of mobilities.